Vpathre/taccso-assignment/README.md

 # taccso-assignment

 ## Overview
-Extending on the LibreChat platform and TAccSo's implementation, this assignment focused on implementing a jurisdiction selection feature that allows a user to select the jurisdiction they would like to set as the context for the LLM-based responses they recieve.
+Extending on the LibreChat platform, this assignment focused on implementing a jurisdiction selection feature that allows a user to select the jurisdiction they would like to set as the context for the LLM-based responses they recieve.

 ## Setup & Installation
 Used docker compose to set up project.